ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Note that this means the content of the signature is not included in the identifier, even though signature related Claims, such as activation or expiration information in protected headers are included.

-As a result, an attacker may construct a new signed statement that has the same identifier as a previous signed statement, but has a different signature.
+As a result, an attacker may construct a new Signed Statement that has the same identifier as a previous Signed Statement, but has a different signature.

 ## Identifiers For Transparent Statements